sfsekaran/migrer/README.md

 ### What's with the name?

-It's French for migrate.
-My wife suggested the name, and it was better than `morphin_time` or  `flying_v`, say. - @sfsekaran
+Migrer (me-gray) is French for migrate.
+My wife suggested the name, and it was much less obnoxious than `morphin_time` or  `flying_v`, say. - @sfsekaran

 TODO: Write a gem description